laiudm/ZAP/README.md

 *Author* : Revanth Kamaraj (revanth91kamaraj@gmail.com)<br />
 *License*: MIT License.<br />

-# NOTE: Thumb is not supported.
+## NOTE: The Thumb instruction set is not supported because implementing it may require a license.

 ##Description
 ZAP is an ARM compatible processor implementing the ARM v4 instruction set